boblablaw/vagrant-mule4-devenv/README.md

 ![Debian Login Screen Image](images/debian_login_screen.jpg "Debian Login Screen")

 ### 4) Smoke Test the VM
+## Launch MuleSoft's Anypoint Studio

+* From the taskbar, select the Applications menu and click "Programming/AnypointStudio"
+* Select the workspace `/home/vagrant/AnypointStudio/studio-workspace`

+### 3) Import Test Application into Anypoint Studio

+* Create project via `File -> Import -> Mule project from jar`
+* Select jar file via `/home/vagrant/testApp.jar`
+* Run the project
+* Open a web client ON GUEST (Chromium or Firefox) and make a request to http://localhost:8081/jms.
+* Verify that the message: "Accounts sent for processing to JMS queue" is returned
+* In a web client, make a request to http://localhost:8081/pop.
+* Verify the endpoint returns accounts from the remote MySQL database setup in the project
+* OPTIONAL: Check that you can access the endpoints via the HOST machine on port 4567.

+### 5) OPTIONAL - Download additional Mulesoft examples
 Login using the credentials `vagrant/vagrant`.
 Launch a terminal via `System Tools -> LXTerminal`.